Charity registered in Scotland

 • Assist with transport of young people and/or volunteers to and from the activity.

-• To comply with Project’s administrative procedures.
+• To comply with the team’s administrative procedures.

 We're looking for an adult volunteer who will provide a supportive friendship for a socially isolated young person aged between 8 and 18 who lives in South Ayrshire.
 Ideally this will involve meeting with their young person every couple of weeks for a few hours, spending time together accessing local activities.